Ferrara Emilia Romagna And San Marino, Italy Travel Guide

 Some hotels and guesthouses reside in beautifully renovated historic palazzi (palaces).
 These create a distinct blend of modern comfort with the charm and architectural features of the Renaissance era, creating a distinctive stay.

 Camping Città di Ferrara sits just outside the city walls.
 Pitches for tents and RVs, along with some bungalows or mobile homes.
-This is a budget-friendly option for those traveling with their own equipment or seeking a more outdoorsy experience.
+This is a budget-friendly option for those traveling together with their own equipment or seeking a more outdoorsy experience.

 Each area is a distinct character and advantages.